Gale Gilbert

-Gale Reed Gilbert (born December 20, 1961) is a former American football quarterback and convicted sexual offender who played eight seasons in the National Football League (NFL) for the Seattle Seahawks, Buffalo Bills, and San Diego Chargers.
+Gale Reed Gilbert (born December 20, 1961) is an American former professional football player who was a quarterback for ten seasons in the National Football League (NFL).
+He played college football for the California Golden Bears.
+Gilbert played in the NFL for the Seattle Seahawks, Buffalo Bills, and San Diego Chargers.
 He is the only player in NFL history to be on five consecutive Super Bowl teams, none of which won.

 Early life

 Gilbert was born and raised in Red Bluff, California; at age twelve, he was the catcher for a baseball team that advanced to the 1974 Little League World Series in Williamsport, Pennsylvania.
 They lost the nationally televised championship game to a team from Taiwan.

-Gilbert played college football at the University of California in Berkeley under head coach Joe Kapp.
-As a sophomore in 1982, he was the starter for the Golden Bears in the famous Big Game against Stanford, led by quarterback John Elway.
+Gilbert played college football at the University of California, Berkeley, for the Golden Bears under head coach Joe Kapp.
+As a sophomore in 1982, he was the starter for the Bears in their Big Game against Stanford, led by quarterback John Elway.
 Down by a point with four seconds remaining, The Play occurred; California executed five laterals on a kickoff return that scored the winning touchdown, through the Stanford Band.